swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 public protocol DistributedActor: AnyActor {
   /// Retrieve the executor for this distributed actor as an optimized,
   /// unowned reference.
-This API is equivalent to ``Actor/unownedExecutor``,
+This API is equivalent to ``Actor/unownedExecutor``.
-  /// however, by default, it intentionally returns `nil` if this actor is a reference
+  ///
+  /// ## Executor of remote distributed actor reference
+  ///
+  /// The default implementation of the `unownedExecutor` uses a special "crash if enqueued on"
+  /// executor, that can be obtained using `buildDefaultDistributedRemoteActorExecutor(any DistributedActor)`
+  /// method.
+If implementing a custom executor of a distributed actor, the implementation may derive
+  /// its executor value from the `nonisolated var id` every actor possesses (e.g. by means of the `ID`
+  /// indicating some "executor preference"), however if the actor is remote, the implementation SHOULD
+  /// return the default remote distributed actor executor, same as the default implementation does.
+  ///
+  /// Even if a remote distributed actor reference were to return some shared executor,
+  /// the Swift runtime will never actively make use of it, because code in this process
+  /// never runs methods which can be called cross-actor isolated "on" such distributed actor,
+  /// but merely delegates to the ``DistributedActorSystem/remoteCall` to perform the remote call.
+  /// This call is performed on the actor system, and is not isolated to the actor.
+  ///
-  /// to a remote distributed actor, because the executor for remote references
+  /// Returning a shared executor for a remote distributed actor reference will not "trick" the
-  /// is effectively never accessed nor can code be `isolated` to run on a remote
+  /// swift runtime into wrongly allowing one to `assumeIsolated()` and run code isolated on a
+  /// remote actor, because a remote actor reference cannot ever be `isolated` with.
+  ///
+  /// ## Availability
+  ///
+  /// Distributed actors can only use custom executors if their availability requires
+  /// a platform with Swift 5.9 (or higher) present.
+On platforms without availability
-  /// actor reference.
+  /// annotations, a distributed actor may always
   ///
   /// ## Custom implementation requirements
   ///